p13tarunkk/p13tarunkk.github.io/_posts/2019-10-22-using-human-motivations.md

 We Seek to be Consistent with Our Past Behaviors
 We Avoid Cognitive Dissonance
 We do Reciprocation

+Six factors of ease of use - time, money, physical effort, brain cycles, social deviance, and non-routineness

 Say positive - It would be better to say, “90% of people on our program report significant weight loss after just one month”, than to say, “Only 10% of people on our program fail to lose weight after 1 month”
 Less Is More for ease of use/design